onyx-and-iris/voicemeeter-api-python/README.md

     vm.apply_config('example')
 ```

-will load a config file at configs/banana/example.toml for Voicemeeter Banana.
+will load a user config file at configs/banana/example.toml for Voicemeeter Banana.

 ## `Base Module`